Jane Withers: Parents and home life

-To ease the pressured life of a child star, Withers' parents made sure she also had fun, but kept her activities supervised and close to home.
+To ease the pressured life of a child star, Withers's parents made sure she also had fun, but kept her activities supervised and close to home.
 Withers joined the Girl Scouts and her parents hosted the meeting in their home.
-The Withers' home, a 4 acre model home at 10731 Sunset Boulevard they bought in 1936, was equipped with a swimming pool, badminton court, and a 78 ft-long playroom that saw frequent use by Withers and her fellow Hollywood child actors.
+The Withers's home, a 4 acre model home at 10731 Sunset Boulevard they bought in 1936, was equipped with a swimming pool, badminton court, and a 78 ft-long playroom that saw frequent use by Withers and her fellow Hollywood child actors.
 Her afternoon swim parties continued into her teens and were the subject of many a fan magazine.
 When she became a teenager, her parents built a second-floor addition that included a beauty salon and soda fountain where Withers could entertain her friends.
 As a child, she also accumulated a menagerie of two horses, three kittens, "eight turtles, three baby alligators, 24 white Leghorn chickens, 12 turkeys, 2 Chinese hens", a rooster, six bantams, two ducks, seven frogs, and six dogs.
 At the family's cabin in Lake Arrowhead, where they vacationed on weekends and holidays, Withers had two motorbikes and a boat.

-Withers' birthday parties, described as "the social event of the season for movietown's small fry", were annually covered by the media.
+Withers's birthday parties, described as "the social event of the season for movietown's small fry", were annually covered by the media.
 For her twelfth birthday, her parents hired a 21-seat cargo plane for $18,000 to give party guests a low-altitude ride.
-Withers' thirteenth birthday party saw 60 young guests come in costume and participate in a balloon dance and jitterbug contest; this party earned a two-page pictorial spread in Life magazine.
+Withers's thirteenth birthday party saw 60 young guests come in costume and participate in a balloon dance and jitterbug contest; this party earned a two-page pictorial spread in Life magazine.
 Withers's "sweet sixteen" party in 1942, with 150 invited guests and a hayride and barn dance on the program, was filmed by Paramount Pictures for the Hedda Hopper's Hollywood series.
 The short was transferred to 16 mm film for viewing by U.S. troops overseas during World War II.
 Withers had her eighteenth birthday party at Madison Square Garden with a circus theme and invited U.S. servicemen and their dates to be her guests.
 Her twenty-first birthday party was planned for a nightclub with 200 guests, but after she came down with the flu, Withers instead served cake and ice cream and watched movies in her personal suite at home with 12 close friends.

 Withers was allowed to go on chaperoned dates with boys of her age in her early teens; by age 16 she was permitted to go on solo dates.
 After a 1936 kidnapping threat, she was always accompanied by round-the-clock bodyguards.